Berea-College-CSC-226/p01-SilasFair121221/README.md

 **Author(s)**: Silas Fair

-❗️indicates action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ❗️in it!)
+indicates action items; you should remove these emoji as you complete/update the items which they accompany.
+(This means that your final README should have no in it!)

 ---